csr/FreshApp/README.md

 * Fresh is an iOS app that makes it easy to connect people with farmers around the world.
 * People see where producers are located on a map and buy high quality food.
 * Consumers can have great experiences by visiting farmhouses and doing activities.
-* Producers can form small markets in just a few taps, and you can join them!
+* Producers can form and join small markets in just a few taps, and you can join them!

 This is a non-profit app that hasn't launched to the App Store yet.
 Everyone is encouraged to collaborate.